-IVHE has helped us connect with members across the world.
-My partner and I thoroughly recommend IVHE as one of the best, most effective exchange websites in existence.
+IVHE has helped us connect with fellow members across the world.
+My partner and I thoroughly recommend joining IVHE as it is one of the best, most effective exchange websites in existence.
 Thanks to IVHE we have stayed in wonderful vacation properties all over the world.

 I highly recommend IVHE as an international home exchange service.
 It offers a different concept.
 We've explored so many different places.
 The service has been phenomenal, very personal and prompt and we've had only excellent results from IVHE.